Yelp/mrjob/docs/guides/writing-mrjobs.rst

 (This example is explained further in :ref:`job-protocols`.)

-The keyword arguments accepted by :py:meth:`~mrjob.job.MRJob.mr` are the same as the method names listed in the previous section, plus a ``jobconf`` argument which takes a dictionary of jobconf arguments to pass to Hadoop.
+The keyword arguments accepted by :py:meth:`~mrjob.job.MRJob.mr` are the same as the
+:ref:`method names listed in the previous section <single-step-method-names>`, plus a ``jobconf`` argument which takes a dictionary of jobconf arguments to pass to Hadoop.

 .. note::